cfcgoncalves/goncalves/content/publication/yang-quantitative-2020/index.md

 publishDate: '2021-06-14T07:09:58.639477Z'
 publication_types:
 - '2'
-abstract: Evolutionarily conserved circadian clocks generate 24-hour rhythms in physiology and behaviour that adapt organisms to their daily and seasonal environments.
+abstract: 'Evolutionarily conserved circadian clocks generate 24-hour rhythms in physiology and behaviour that adapt organisms to their daily and seasonal environments.
 In mammals, the suprachiasmatic nucleus (SCN) of the hypothalamus is the principal co-ordinator of the cell-autonomous clocks distributed across all major tissues.